rocket-squirrel/AlpacaTradingAgent/README.md

 > 🚀 **AlpacaTradingAgent** - An independent enhanced version built upon the original TradingAgents framework, specifically designed for Alpaca users who want to test or use AI agents to trade on their Alpaca accounts.
 >
 > This project is an independent upgrade inspired by the original [TradingAgents](https://github.com/TauricResearch/TradingAgents) framework by Tauric Research, extending it with real-time Alpaca integration, crypto support, automated trading capabilities, and an enhanced web interface.
+> **Disclaimer**: This project is provided solely for educational and research purposes.
+It is not financial, investment, or trading advice.
+Trading involves risk, and users should conduct their own due diligence before making any trading decisions.

 <div align="center">